COLA-Laboratory/cola_www_src/content/_index.md

 {{< tab "May" >}}

+* We have two papers get accepted to [PPSN 2022](https://ppsn2022.cs.tu-dortmund.de/).
+One is about a new angle look into the use of constant violation in constrained evolutionary multi-objective optimization and the other is about adversarial attack instance generation in natural language process.
+Congratulations to Shuang and Shasha! <i class='fa fa-calendar' style='font-size:19px'></i> June 6

+{{< /tab >}}

+{{< tab "May" >}}

 * We are going to organize a Exeter-Leiden Symposium on Data Driven Modeling and Optimization on June 6.
 Relevant information can be found [here](docs/research/activities/exeter_leiden_symposium).
 It is running fully online and we are looking forward seeing you there. <i class='fa fa-calendar' style='font-size:19px'></i> May 28

 * We are glad to announce a fully funded opportunity for undergraduate student(s) in the UK who are interested in experiencing a research placement at Exeter.
 The project is outlined in [here](https://static1.squarespace.com/static/5ca5c73677b90374d82b97aa/t/628b9cd60c455f5b09571f63/1653316822782/LI.pdf) and the proposed start date is 1st July, 2022. <i class='fa fa-calendar' style='font-size:19px'></i> May 25